Technical Deep-Dive

 Background Job System

-20 PHP cron jobs handle enrichment, evaluation, and notification tasks that would be too expensive or slow to run inline with API requests.
+30+ PHP cron jobs handle enrichment, evaluation, routing, media, AI, and notification tasks that would be too expensive or slow to run inline with API requests.

 Category Jobs Purpose